newsnowlabs/docker-ingress-routing-daemon/README.md

 2. Sets any further (or different) sysctl settings as specified on the node filesystem in `/etc/sysctl.d/conntrack.conf` and in `/etc/sysctl.d/ipvs.conf`
 3. Disables connection tracking within the ingress network namespace.

-**(If you do not want these changes made on your hosts, comment out these lines before running the script).**
+**(If you do not want these changes made on your hosts, run the daemon with the `--no-performance` option).**

 ## Usage

 ### Setting up

-Generate a value for `INGRESS_NODE_GATEWAY_IPS` specific for the load-balancer nodes you intend to use in your swarm.
-You do this by running `docker-ingress-routing-daemon` as root on every one of your swarm's nodes **_that you'd like to use as a load-balancer endpoint_** (normally only your manager nodes, or a subset of your manager nodes), noting the values shown for `INGRESS_DEFAULT_GATEWAY`.
+Generate a list of the ingress network IPs of the nodes you intend to use as load balancers in your swarm.
+You do this by running `docker-ingress-routing-daemon` as root on every one of your swarm's nodes **_that you'd like to use as a load-balancer endpoint_**, noting the ingress network IP shown.
 You only have to do this once, or whenever you add or remove nodes.
-Your `INGRESS_NODE_GATEWAY_IPS` should look like `10.0.0.2 10.0.0.3 10.0.0.4 10.0.0.5` (according to the subnet defined for the ingress network, and the number of nodes).
+Your ingress network IPs should look something like `10.0.0.2 10.0.0.3 10.0.0.4 10.0.0.5` (according to the subnet defined for the ingress network, and the number of nodes; IPs will not necessarily be sequential).

 ### Running the daemon

-Run `INGRESS_NODE_GATEWAY_IPS="<Node Ingress IP List>" docker-ingress-routing-daemon --install` as root on **_each and every one_** of your load-balancer and/or service container nodes **_before_** creating your service.
+Run `docker-ingress-routing-daemon --ingress-gateway-ips <Node Ingress IP List> --install` as root on **_each and every one_** of your load-balancer and/or service container nodes **_before_** creating your service.
 (If your service is already created, then ensure you scale it to 0 before scaling it back to a positive number of replicas.)
 The daemon will initialise iptables, detect when docker creates new containers, and apply new routing rules to each new container.

-If you need to restrict the daemon’s activities to a particular service, then modify `[ -n "$SERVICE" ]` to `[ "$SERVICE" = "myservice" ]`.
+If you need to restrict the daemon’s installation of routing and firewall rules within launched containers to containers for specific services, then add `--services <Service List>`.

+If you do not use `--services` then all service containers with an ingress network interface will be configured by the daemon.

+If you need to restrict the daemons activities to the specific TCP or UDP ports published by the above services, then add `--tcp-ports <ports>` or `--udp-ports <ports>`, or both.
+If you do not use these options then all IPVS traffic routed by the node will be routed to service containers instead of masqueraded.

+(For more detailed daemon usage, run `docker-ingress-routing-daemon --help`.)

 ### Uninstalling iptables rules

 Run `docker-ingress-routing-daemon --uninstall` on each node.

 ## Testing

+The docker-ingress-routing-daemon can be tested on a single-node or multi-node docker swarm.

+## Production testing

 The docker-ingress-routing-daemon is used in production on the website https://www.newsnow.co.uk/, currently handling in excess of 1,000 requests per second.